spacemeshos/svm/docs/go-spacemesh-integration.md

 <br/>

-### Some notes:

 #### Betting on `wasmer`
 SVM is using [`wasmer`][wasmer] as its underlying WebAssemby Runtime.
 <br/>
 Other wasm runtimes could (theoretically) be used instead.
 <br/>
-However, at this point in time `wasmer` seems the best fit for us.
+However, at this point in time - `wasmer` seems the best fit for us.
-In the future we could add support for other WebAssembly Runtimes.
+In the future, we could add support for other WebAssembly Runtimes.
 (see also: [`wasmtime`][wasmtime] by _Mozilla_).
 <br/><br/>
 If we'll do that - then we'll have to make sure that we reach consensus while part of the nodes run `wasmer` and other `wasmtime`.